 With gallons of paint, furniture and lot of family heirlooms, this is now the place we relax, watch TV, have family movie nights, work on puzzles, drink our coffee, spend our sick days, open birthday gifts and entertain.
 It’s the heart of our home.

 Paint – Benjamin Moore Stone Hearth (walls) and Benjamin Moore Alabaster (trim)

 Curtains – Basha Dot (sadly, it’s been discontinued), made by me

 Rug – Indoor/Outdoor French Leopard by Ballard Designs

 Chandelier – Shades of Light Fretwork Lantern

 The custom mantle, using the same dental molding found throughout the house, was designed by me and built by contractors we hired to renovate house.
-The arrangements are by bestie R. The fire place screen is on it’s last leg, but was also antique from Love Street.
 We added the gas logs by Real Fyre.

 The pie crust table is an antique from Mother’s house.
 The lamp was from G. Scott Interiors, the alphabet tray by John Derian for Target, the oyster plate by Alison Evans, and the Peanut Man from Byrd Cookie Co.

 I have used the same plates, Butler’s Pantry by Lenox, in most every downstairs room.
 The antique girandoles are from my grandmother and the antique books were Mother’s.
 The foo dogs are from The Enchanted Home.